 Local laws and customs

-In 2018, the holy month of Ramadan started on 16 May and finished on 14 June.
+In 2019, the holy month of Ramadan is expected to start on 6 May and finish on 3 June.
 See Travelling during Ramadan.

 Don’t get involved with illegal drugs.
 Possession, trafficking and manufacture of any illegal drugs are serious offences in Indonesia.
 The Indonesian authorities have a zero-tolerance policy and those caught face lengthy prison sentences or the death penalty, usually after a protracted and expensive legal process.
 British nationals have been caught and jailed for drug offences in Indonesia.